SqueezyDough/browser-technologies-1920/README.md

 * Delightful layer - Adding user delight

 ### The functional layer
 The functional layer includes all that makes an app usable for its intended purpose.
-In my case a form should at least be accessible to all user in any circumstance, save the filled answers and give a confirmation when sending the form.
+In my case a form should at least be accessible to all user in any circumstance, save the filled answers and give a confirmation when sending the survey.
+As a measurement tool good functionality can be measured by accuracy.
+A good functional survey should generate expected, and thus accurate, outcomes.

 <details>
   <summary>HTML markup</summary